 ps aux | grep "root"

-We can then locate to /opt/website-monitor/ where we see an interesting misconfiguration of permissions of folder config.
+/opt/website-monitor/ where we see an interesting misconfiguration of permissions of folder config.
 We appear to have write privileges, as we are also in the group management.

-Since the PHP process that runs this script is launched through the user root, we can easily write a simple PHP RCE and get the contents of root.txt.
+PHP process that runs this script is launched through the user root, we can easily write a simple PHP RCE and get the contents of root.txt.

 ssh -L 8000:alert.htb:8080 albert@albert.htb